Stoyan898/soc-lab-journey/README.md

 I am highly motivated, eager to learn, and committed to growing into a SOC Analyst role.

 ---
-## 🔐 Attack Chain Detection (Brute Force → Privilege Escalation)
+## 🔐 Attack Chain Detection

-In this project, I developed a correlation rule in Splunk to detect a potential attack chain involving:

-- Multiple failed login attempts (Event ID 4625)
-- Followed by privilege escalation (Event ID 4672)
+This project demonstrates a real SOC detection use case:

+### Scenario
+Brute Force → Privilege Escalation

 ### What I Did
-- Collected and analyzed Windows Security logs
+- Analyzed Windows Security logs
+- Correlated Event ID 4625 and 4672
-- Built a correlation detection using SPL
+- Built SPL detection logic
-- Applied thresholds and time-based logic
+- Applied thresholds and time window
-- Created a dashboard for visualization
+- Created dashboard and alert
-- Configured an alert for real-time detection

 ### Why I Did It
-I wanted to understand how real SOC analysts detect multi-stage attacks rather than isolated events.
-This project helped me learn how to correlate logs and identify suspicious patterns.
+I wanted to learn how SOC analysts detect multi-stage attacks instead of single events.

 ### What I Learned
-- Event correlation in SIEM
+- Correlation is key in detection
+- Attack chains provide better insights
-- Detection engineering basics
+- Splunk SPL can be used for detection engineering
-- MITRE ATT&CK mapping
-- Alert creation and tuning

-### My Motivation
-I am passionate about cybersecurity and continuously learning.
-I enjoy building hands-on labs and improving my detection skills to prepare for a SOC Analyst role.

 ### MITRE ATT&CK
 - T1110 – Brute Force
 - T1078 – Valid Accounts
 - T1068 – Privilege Escalation

+### My Goal
+I am passionate about cybersecurity and continuously learning to become a SOC Analyst.
 ## 📈 Future Improvements

 * Reduce false positives